somebodyhuman/kubicluster/README.md

 * support change of deployed networking solution with a single command
 * support simple removal of components (with warning if the last of it's type is removed, components: etcd server, kubernetes controller, kubernetes worker, virtual machine (including components deployed onto it))
 * support change of etcd data encryption with a single command
+* add support for firecracker and docker as runtimes
 * support addition and removal of different runtimes on different nodes
 * provide a "kubicluster status" command, that does the following:
   * listing etcd (cluster) health